yonaskolb/SwagGen/README.md

 This is a Swift command line tool that generates client code based on a [Swagger/OpenAPI Spec](http://swagger.io)

+It has many advantages over the official [swagger-codegen](https://github.com/swagger-api/swagger-codegen) java tool such as speed, configurability, simplicity, extensibility, and an improved templating language.

+The default Swift templates it generates are also much improved with support for model inheritance, shared enums, mutable parameter structs, convenience initialisers and many more improvements.

 ## Install
 Make sure Xcode 8 is installed and run the following commands in the same directory as this repo.
 You can either build via the Swift Package Manager on the command line or Xcode